enepomnyaschih/jwidget/guides/ensample6/README.md

 We've got a project, developed by all jWidget standards.
 Now you have all skills neccessary to develop fully-capable Model-View applications based on jWidget.

-I hope that this guide was a bit useful for you.
+I hope that this guide was useful for you.
 I'm happy if you'll select jWidget as a framework for your next project.
 Please, send all remarks and offers to me by email [enepomnyaschih@gmail.com](mailto:enepomnyaschih@gmail.com).